wlg001/Integuru/README.md

 ## Usage

-After setting up the project, you can use the Integuru to analyze and reverse-engineer API requests for various platforms.
-Simply provide the appropriate .har file and a prompt describing the action you want to analyze.
+After setting up the project, you can use Integuru to analyze and reverse-engineer API requests for external platforms.
+Simply provide the appropriate .har file and a prompt describing the action that you want to trigger.

 ```